top of page

 1/4 tsp freshly cracked black pepper

-Return skillet to heat over medium-high heat.
-Add the shallot to pan drippings, and cook, stirring often, until the pan drippings are slightly thickened, about 2 to 3 minutes.
-Add wine, and cook, stirring and mashing strawberries with a spoon, until sauce has thickened enough to hold a clean line when a spoon is dragged across the bottom of the pan, 7 to 9 minutes.
-Stir in chicken stock and thyme sprigs, and bring mixture to a simmer over medium-high heat.
-Cook, stirring occasionally, until sauce is thick enough to coat the back of the spoon, 13 to 17 minutes.Â
+5. Return the skillet to medium-high heat.
+Add the shallot to the pan drippings and cook, stirring often, until slightly softened, 2–3 minutes.
+Add the sherry and cook, stirring and mashing the strawberries with a spoon, until the sauce holds a clean line when dragged across the bottom of the pan, 7–9 minutes.
+Stir in the stock and thyme sprigs and bring to a simmer.
+Cook, stirring occasionally, until the sauce coats the back of a spoon, 13–17 minutes.